dart-lang/sdk/docs/language/informal/invalid_returns.md

 ### Expression bodied functions

-It is an error if an asynchronous expression bodied function with return type `T` has return expression `exp` and both:
+It is an error if an asynchronous expression bodied function with return type `T` has body `exp` and both:
   * `flatten(T)` is not `void`
   * `return exp;` would be an error in an equivalent block bodied function with return type `T` as defined below.

-It is an error if a synchronous expression bodied function with return type `T` has return expression `exp` and both:
+It is an error if a synchronous expression bodied function with return type `T` has body `exp` and both:
   * `T` is not `void`
   * `return exp;` would be an error in an equivalent block bodied function with return type `T` as defined below.